Open Bible Data Home About News OET Key

 and princes walking like slaves on the ground.

-8A person who digs a pit will fall into it,
+8One who digs a pit will fall into it,

-a snake will bite him.
+and one who breaks through a wall—a snake will bite him.

-9A person who pulls up stones will be hurt by them;
+9One who pulls up stones will be hurt by them;

-a person who splits wood will be endangered by them.
+one who splits wood will be endangered by them.

-10If a person has blunted the iron
+10If the iron is dull,

-he must exert strength,
+he must exert strength.

-but a profit to being successful is wisdom.
+But a profit to succeeding is wisdom.

 11If the snake bites without a charm,

-there is no profit for the master of the tongue.
+then there is no profit for the master of the tongue.

 12The words of the mouth of a wise person are favor,